ChristophWurst/ChristophWurst.github.io/_posts/2018-03-13-state-of-firefox-u2f.md

 ![U2F Support Add-on](/assets/20180313_state-of-firefox-u2f/extension.png)

 Does that mean we cannot use U2F tokens on Firefox anymore?
-Yes and now.
-This addon is not usable anymore but native U2F support has been added to Firefox Nightly a few months ago:
+Yes and no. This addon is not usable anymore but native U2F support has been added to Firefox Nightly a few months ago: